rishi1999/random-projections/README.md

 We compute approximate 'least-square' solutions to linear systems that do not have an exact solution, and then compare the accuracy to that of the best of a randomly sampled set of vectors.

 ### Kernel PCA
-Certain datasets are not always linearally seperable.
-To solve this problem we use randomized kernel methods to map data into a higher-dimensional space where PCA is then performed.
+Certain datasets are not linearly seperable.
+To solve this problem, we use randomized kernel methods to map data into a higher-dimensional space where PCA is then performed.

 ### Kernel SVM
-If we want to train a model on a set of labeled data, one option is to use a Support Vector Machine (SVM).
+If we want to train a nonlinear classifier on a set of labeled data, one option is to use a Support Vector Machine (SVM).
 Using a randomized kernel function, we experiment with SVM on the MNIST dataset.

 ## Presentations
 The `presentations` folder contains all our files for the biweekly group presentations at ICERM.
 These mostly consist of Jupyter notebooks with extensive descriptions and explanations of the code / phenomena.

 ## Installation
-To reproduce our results by running the experiments provided in this repository, you will need to have access to all the Python packages imported in the various files.
-We recommend using Anaconda/conda to set up a virtual environoment and install all packages so as to not interfere with any other projects in your file system.
+Clone the repository, and install all packages required.

+We recommend using Anaconda/conda to set up a virtual environment so as to not interfere with any other projects in your file system.
+You can run this command to create the environment and install all required packages:

+	conda create -n icerm --file package-list.txt

 You will also need to download the datasets used for our experiments (e.g., LFW, MNIST).
 A dataset named `dataset1` should be stored in the following directory:

     random-projections/datasets/dataset1

+You can reproduce our results by running the Jupyter notebooks provided.

 ## Authors
 - Rishi Advani